 Factor Strength/Weakness Intervention Financial Resources Weakness - Most projects have not reached their implementation stages hence no revenue can be generated. - Develop revenue generating strategies Lack of resources to leverage investors/investments and ensure self sustainability. - Secure Municipal resources/ transfer of assets that can be used to leverage investments and ensure self sustainability.
-Poor projects identification and prioritisation (most mandated projects not feasible and are disputes bound).
-Motivate for a mandate/projects review; and resolution of current disputes amongst stakeholders.
+Poor projects identification and prioritisation (most mandated projects not feasible and are disputes bound). - Motivate for a mandate/projects review; and resolution of current disputes amongst stakeholders.
 Human Resources Weakness-weak in competencies; align organogram, job descriptions and ensure segregation of duties, needs to have balance between support and core business.
 The current situation is that the agency is skewed towards support services.
 Align organogram to be responsive to the mandate; Recruit specialised skills and competencies in line with mandate; Provide Staff Benefits to ensure attraction and retention of the skills.
 Policies and Procedures Strength - must update with new developments Ensure complete alignment to municipal policies and procedures.
 Systems and Processes Strength- must update with new developments Ensure complete alignment to municipal Systems and Processes.
 Infrastructure Weakness- Lack of office space Secure funding to build an office park or renovate an underutilised municipal building for office use.
 Technology Weakness - Lack of adequate technology and Master Information System strategy Development of an Information Technology Policy and procedure; and a Master Information System strategy.
-Customer Orientation Weakness - was more internal looking; external communication has been poor Develop a comprehensive communication strategy.
-Leadership and Management Weakness - Needs additional managers - Board needs to be strengthened Recruit additional Managers and Board of Directors Innovation Weakness - No new concepts developed Recommend the implementation of new ideas/projects sourced from "Ideas Hub" funded by Council Organisational Arrangements Weakness - Relationship with GTM departments, traditional leaders and other key stakeholders needs improvement.
-Develop a Stakeholder Management Plan Monitoring and Evaluation Strength - Reports are done and strategy is reviewed annually Ensure complete alignment to municipal Monitoring and
+Customer Orientation Leadership and Management Weakness - was more internal looking; external communication has been poor Weakness - Needs additional managers Develop a comprehensive communication strategy.
+Recruit additional Managers Innovation - Board needs to be strengthened Weakness - No new concepts developed and Board of Directors Recommend the implementation of new ideas/projects sourced from "Ideas Hub" funded by Council Organisational Arrangements Weakness - Relationship with GTM departments, traditional leaders and other key stakeholders needs improvement.
+Develop a Stakeholder Management Plan Monitoring and Evaluation Strength - Reports are done and strategy is reviewed annually Ensure complete alignment to municipal Monitoring and Evaluation.
+Economic development Weakness - Mandated projects do not entirely address economic development within the GTM.

-Evaluation.

-Economic development Weakness - Mandated projects do not entirely address economic development within the GTM. - Lack investment incentives.
 Develop an Economic and Growth Strategy for the GTM area (e.g. Vision 2030).
-Develop jointly with GTM the Investment Incentives to be built into the
+Develop jointly with GTM - Lack investment incentives. the Investment Incentives to be built into the investment strategy.

-to be built into the investment strategy.